-- 1. Complete the course with no less than a 78% average on exams, and a 78% average overall in the course. - 2.
+- 1. Complete the course with no less than a 78% average on exams (see Passing Standard and Grading Scale), and a 78% average overall in the course. - 2.
 Achieve satisfactory clinical performance on all learning outcomes per course requirements. - 3.
 Demonstrate math competency (with a score of 90% or greater) within three attempts before the stated deadline. - 4.
-Successful return demonstration/validation of competency of each skill per course requirements as outlined in the course syllabus.

-- 5. Submit all clinical evaluations no later than the end of the clinical rotation. - 6.
+Successful return demonstration/validation of competency of each skill per course requirements as outlined in the course syllabus. - 5.
+Submit all clinical evaluations no later than the end of the clinical rotation. - 6.
 Submit and/or maintain all required health, CPR, insurance, and professional organization documents.